Nicer error reporting

 Let’s first import the anyhow crate by adding anyhow = "1.0" to the [dependencies] section of our Cargo.toml file.

-The full example will then look like this:
+The full example will look like this:

 use anyhow::{Context, Result};